Project Hours Tracking

 What is Project Hours Tracking?

-Project hours tracking is a Business plan feature for teams that work across multiple projects simultaneously.
-Instead of tracking a single team's output, it breaks down where each member's time is actually going — automatically, from their daily updates.
+Project hours tracking is a Business plan feature for teams that work across multiple projects at once.
+Instead of measuring a single team's output, it reports how many hours each person actually spent on each project — and sets those actual hours against what was planned, so you can see the gap.

 How It Works